Carolco Pictures: Studio formation and early years

-Rise
+1980s success boom

 Carolco's first major success was First Blood (1982), an adaptation of David Morrell's novel of the same name.
 Kassar and Vajna took a great risk buying the film rights to the novel (for $385,000) and used the help of European bank loans to cast Sylvester Stallone as the lead character, Vietnam War veteran John Rambo, after having worked with him on the John Huston film Escape to Victory (1981).
 The risk paid off after First Blood made $120 million worldwide, and placed Carolco among the major players in Hollywood.

-On May 15, 1984, Carolco Pictures entered into a long-term agreement with then-up-and-coming film distributor and fledging studio Tri-Star Pictures, with Tri-Star distributing Carolco's films in North America; HBO (a partner in the Tri-Star venture) handled pay cable television rights, and Thorn EMI Video (later, HBO/Cannon Video) handled North American home video distribution rights.
-The first film under the agreement was Rambo: First Blood Part II.
-TriStar released the majority of Carolco's films from that point on in the United States and some other countries until 1994.
+On May 15, 1984, Carolco Pictures signed an agreement with then-up-and-coming film distributor and fledgling studio Tri-Star Pictures, with Tri-Star distributing Carolco's films in North America; HBO (a partner in the Tri-Star venture) handled pay cable television rights, and Thorn EMI Video (later, HBO/Cannon Video) handled North American home video distribution rights.
+The first film to be released under the agreement was Rambo: First Blood Part II (1985).

-The sequel Rambo: First Blood Part II (1985), was timed for the 10th anniversary of the United States' exit from the Vietnam War; that event garnered publicity for the new film, which also became a hit.
-Tri-Star and Carolco would eventually renew their partnership in 1986, which called for Tri-Star to distribute upcoming Carolco product, including Rambo III, in a new multi-feature agreement.
+The First Blood sequel was timed for the 10th anniversary of the United States' exit from the Vietnam War; that event garnered publicity for the new film, which also became a hit.
+Tri-Star and Carolco quickly renewed their partnership in 1986, which called for Tri-Star to distribute upcoming Carolco productions, including Rambo III, in a new multi-feature agreement.
+TriStar would release the majority of Carolco's films from that point on in the United States and some other countries until 1994.

-The release of the two Rambo films were so instrumental to Carolco's financial success that the studio focused more on big-budget action films, with major stars such as Stallone (who later signed a ten-picture deal with the studio) and Arnold Schwarzenegger attached.
+The release of the two Rambo sequels were so instrumental to Carolco's financial success that the studio began to focus more on big-budget action films, with major stars such as Stallone (who later signed a ten-picture deal with the studio) and Arnold Schwarzenegger attached.
 These films, aimed at appealing to a worldwide audience, were financed using a strategy known as "pre-sales", in which domestic and foreign distributors invested in these marketable films in exchange for local releasing rights.

+In January 1986, Carolco attempted to acquire troubled studio Orion Pictures—which had distributed First Blood for Carolco—via a corporate raid by Vajna and Kassar for control of their board.
+The takeover failed by May, when Metromedia acquired a controlling interest in Orion.
+That same year, Carolco hired tax attorney Peter Hoffman as their newest president and CEO, and he opted to provide financial backing to assist Carolco's growth.